Ever found yourself wondering if social media marketing would work for your business?

 - Social Media profiles rank in search engines.
 Type a business’s name into a search engine, and you’ll probably be presented with their website along with one or a few of their social media profiles.If your company manages to get your official site, as well as social media profiles, high in the search engine, your brand will take up a large amount of the results page; giving your business (in opposed to your competition) a higher chance of getting click throughs.TOP TIP: Ensure all of your social media profiles are linked with your website, so you can generate traffic by guiding your social network audience to your site.

 - Local SEO depends on social media.
 Search engines are now the easiest road for consumers to take when looking to discover businesses nearby….Meaning local SEO is more important now, than ever before.According to Google: In comparison to non-local searches (7%), local searches have over twice the amount of conversions; 18% of online local searches result in a sale that same day!

 Everything begins with objectives and goals; whether you own a continental company or a start up business, setting a solid strategy is crucial to ensure your businesses digital marketing is set on the right track.

 “Strategy is a fancy word for coming up with a long term plan and putting it into action” –Ellie Pidot

-Research conducted from Ballihoo discovered that 63% of consumers searching for a local business online are more likely to use a company that has content on their social media pages.
+Research conducted from Ballihoo discovered that 63% of consumers searching for local business online are more minded to use a company that has content on their social media pages.